 Amazon plans to add 10,000 jobs in Bellevue, Washington

-REUTERS: Amazon is planning to create 10,000 more jobs in the next few years in Bellevue, Washington, the e-commerce giant said on Friday (Sep 4).
+REUTERS: Amazon.com Inc is planning to create 10,000 more jobs in the next few years in Bellevue, Washington, the e-commerce giant said on Friday.

 Amazon had earlier said it would create 15,000 jobs in Bellevue, located 10 miles from its Seattle headquarters.